 Please click on the following link for the DfE guidance.

-Please click on the following links for an evaluation of Capital City Academy's pupil premium and our policy.
+Please click on the following links for an evaluation of Capital City Academy's pupil premium.

 Please click on the following link for our Year 7 Catch Up Statement.